Physics-50/Module-3/docs/superweak4.md

 Your module 3 deliverable will consist of 2 figures.
 Each of these figures must include a caption following the guidelines provided for modules 1 and 2.
 We encourage you to refer back to the figure preparation guide from [module 1](https://physics-50.github.io/Module-1/week4){:target="_blank"}.
 The following should be submitted on Gradescope:

-+ Practice calculation: the practice calculation on Gradescope will ask you to calculate the wavelength and propogated uncertainty for sample data.
++ Practice calculation: the practice calculation on Gradescope will ask you to calculate the wavelength and propagated uncertainty for sample data.

 + Figure 1: Figure 1 is equivalent tothe figure you submittedfor week 1, but with a caption.
 If any issues were raised with your week 1 checkpoint we encourage you to speak to us and make appropriate corrections before submitting your deliverable.
 Since resetting parameters such as the position/angle of the diffraction grating were an important part of the experimental procedure for this experiment, this should be mentioned in your caption as part of the experimental procedure.

 + Figure 2: Figure 2 will also be a multi-panel figure.
-Panel (a) will showcase how you determined the wavelength.
+    -Panel (a) will showcase how you determined the wavelength.
 Namely, panel (a):  **Provide a single example plot of x v.s.
 L for one of the diffraction gratings** (just as we only provided one example plot for how the terminal velocity was determined in module 2).
-Panel (b): plot of wavelength v.s. diffraction grating spacing.
+    -Panel (b): plot of wavelength v.s. diffraction grating spacing.
 For this plot you should make use of the revised theory to calculate your wavelength and uncertainty from your results for the two grating spacings.
 Your plot should include a horizontal line fit to the two data points as well as dashed horizontal lines indicating the uncertainty of the fit (analogous to the plot you were asked to prepare for the module 2 deliverable).
 Your caption should include your primary result (estimated wavelength quoted with uncertainty using appropriate significant figures).

 Please note that you will need to upload each figure three times.